-The Reading paper contains different kinds of texts, so try to look at texts that you can find around you or on the internet, not just in your coursebook.
+The Reading paper contains a range of texts, so look at texts that you can find around you or on the internet, not just in your coursebook.
 Some things that would be helpful to look at include:

-- signs, notices and packaging information - short newspaper and magazine articles - notes, text messages and emails from friends or colleagues - brochures and leaflets (you may be able to find leaflets in English in a library or in a tourist information office) - websites - graded readers, both fiction and non-fiction (books that are written for people learning English).
+- signs, notices and packaging information

+- short newspaper and magazine articles

+- notes, text messages and emails

+- brochures and leaflets (you may be able to find leaflets in English in the library or in a tourist information office)

+- simplified encyclopedias

+- websites

+- graded readers, both fiction and non-fiction (books that are written for people learning English).